scottandrewlepera/cv/README.md

 #### Notable work

-* Technical design and implementation of web-based real-time chat clients
+* Designed and implemented web-based real-time chat clients
-* Implementation of server activity monitoring apps
+* Implemented real-time server activity monitoring apps
-* Design and implementation of Excel spreadsheet integrations
+* Designed and implemented Excel spreadsheet integrations for business customers

-### Web Developer, Editorial, Advance Local (cleveland.com) (1998 - 2000)
+### Web Developer, Advance Local (cleveland.com) (1998 - 2000)

 Advance Local is dedicated to local journalism that improves the lives of millions of people across the United States.
 Includes foundational projects at cleveland.com and The Cleveland Plain Dealer.

 #### Notable work

-* Sun Newspapers/Cleveland.com integration: technical design, UX design, and implementation
+* Led integration of Sun Newspapers content into the Cleveland Live website following the acquisition of Sun by the Cleveland Plain Dealer
-* Technical design and implementation of special editorial sections: holidays, teen interests, sports, and more
+* Designed and implemented of special editorial sections: holidays, teen interests, sports, and more
-* Technical design and implementation of interactive projects using Adobe Flash and dynamic HTML
+* Designed and implemented of interactive projects using Adobe Flash and dynamic HTML

 ### Other work